TrueBlocks/trueblocks-core/src/other/install/RUNNING_A_NODE.md

 ## Running an Ethereum Node

 The greatest benefit from the Ethereum blockchain comes from running your own local node because the data is local and under consensus; however, this benefit comes at a huge price in disc space usage, processing requirements, and hassle.
 The QuickBlocks software assumes you are running a full local node.
-In fact, it assumes you are running a archive Parity node started with the following command line:
+In fact, it assumes you are running an archive Parity node started with the following command line:

     parity --tracing on --pruning archive

 Generally speaking this requires a fairly capable machine, although we've seen it run on Mac laptop.
-The blockchain's data itself takes up over 500 GB disc space.
+The blockchain's data itself takes up nearly 500 GB disc space (as of Nov.
+2017).
 An SSD hard drive is strongly encouraged.

 The current version of QuickBlocks stores block data in its cache only when a block is requested.
 If you request ten blocks, only ten blocks are be written to the cache.
 In this way, a minimum imposition is made in addition to the blockchain.